Ken Hobart: College career

 After losses to rival Boise State in his first two seasons, Hobart led the Vandals to two wins under Erickson; this winning streak over the Broncos reached twelve games in 1993.

+Hobart also competed for the Idaho track team in the decathlon and still ranks as one of the top decathletes in the school's history, a program which later produced Dan O'Brien.
+(Idaho dropped baseball as a varsity sport in May 1980 so he did not play after that.)
+After his football eligibility was used up, he was also asked to play basketball for the Vandals in January 1984.
+Hobart graduated in the spring with a bachelor's degree in management.

 Hobart was a charter member of the Vandal Hall of Fame, inducted in 2007.